 Sec.
-217. Report on Federal Rule Changes
+221. Report on Federal Rule Changes

-Requires the department to provide notice to the legislature of proposed federal rule changes related to the department that could require amendments to state law.
+Requires the department, to the extent possible, to provide notice to the legislature of proposed federal rule changes related to the department that could require amendments to state law.

 Sec.
 270. Remanufactured Parts